Anku5hk/Programmers_guide_to_Python/main.md

 for val in filter(my_func, [100,200,500,100]):
   # do something to val
 ```
-* map(): Takes a function, a list and applies that function on every list item.
-The difference is map() returns None if some condition is not met(or nothing can be returned), whereas filter returns only if return is provided/some condition is met that makes a return call and else nothing is returned.
+* map(): Takes a function & a list and applies that function on every list item.
+The difference is map() returns None if some condition is not met(or nothing can be returned), whereas filter returns only if some return condition is met, else nothing is returned.
 ```Python
 def my_func(var):
   # do something